MrAjMann/DnD_Character_Creator/README.md

 # T1A3 D&D Character Creator

-Design and Developed by Anthony Mann
+Design and Developed by Anthony Mann.

--
+## <!-- This application is in early stages of development and not all features are available. -->

 <https://trello.com/b/tU7B2Cxo/ddcharactercreationapp>